dougives/wisp/rpi-install.md

-# Installing Wasp on a Raspberry Pi
+# Installing Wisp on a Raspberry Pi

 ## Bootstrapping
 ### Update: